 - Salt and pepper

 - Parsley for garnish

 The secret to making great deviled egg starts with knowing how to properly hard-boil an egg.

 Place the eggs in cold water in a saucepan on the stove.
 Bring the water to a boil.
 Once the water is boiling, turn off the heat, cover the pot and let the eggs sit in the hot water for about 12 minutes.

 Remove the eggs from the water and let them sit until they cool completely.
 If they are NOT cool, their shells will not peel easily — the shell will stick to the egg.

-Now gently slice the eggs in half.
+Now gently slice the deviled eggs in half.
 Gorgeous color, huh?
 Well done.

 Now it’s time to make the filling.
 Combine your mayonnaise and mustard with the yolks, season with salt and pepper, and mash with a fork.

-I’ll typically refrigerate the filling or the filled bedeviled eggs before I eat them just because I like them cold.
+I’ll typically refrigerate the filling or the filled deviled eggs before I eat them just because I like to enjoy them cold.